-Α. Unless the Authority provides prior written approval as specified below, no team submitting a Proposal for Contract A may include (i) any Contractor that provides or has provided Procurement Services (other than development of technical specifications or review and evaluation of technical submittals) for any other Authority design-build contract (referred to herein as Contract B) within 12 months prior to the Proposal due date for Contract A or (ii) any Affiliate of such a Contractor.
+A. Unless the Authority provides prior written approval as specified

+- (i). any Contractor that provides or has provided Procurement Services (other than development of technical specifications or review and evaluation of technical submittals) for any other Authority design-build contract (referred to herein as Contract B) within 12 months prior to the Proposal due date for Contract A or - (ii). any Affiliate of such a Contractor.
 Subject to Sections VI and VII(1)(A), a Contractor that has provided Procurement Services for Contract B within 12 months prior to the Proposal due date for Contract A may submit a request to the Authority to permit the Contractor or its Affiliate to participate on a design-build team submitting a Proposal for Contract A. Upon receipt of such request, the Authority will consider the factors set forth in Section IX and may, in its sole discretion, provide written authorization allowing such a Contractor or its Affiliate to participate on the team, subject to implementation of safeguards and mitigating measures deemed appropriate by the Authority.